alexlee22/indoor-tracking-blog/_posts/2016-05-17-Some-tips-on-thesis-writing.md

 ### Preliminary
 •	The title page should contain information to enable your lecturer to identify exactly what the pieces of work is.
-It should include: o	Your group names and o	Course;
+It should include:
+1. Your group names and
+2. Course;
-o	The title of the assignment
+3. The title of the assignment
-•	An editor is ok to have.
-You’re must acknowledge them all.
+4. Acknowledgements: When in doubt, acknowledge, acknowledge, acknowledge.

 ### The introduction

-•	The introduction consists of two parts: o	It should include a few general statements about the subject to provide a background to your essay and to attract the reader’s attention.
+The introduction consists of two parts:	It should include a few general statements about the subject to provide a background to your essay and to attract the reader’s attention.
 Your writing should try to explain why you are writing the essay.
 It may include a definition of terms in the content of the essay.
+Etc.

-Etc. o	It should also include an indicative of how the topic is going to be tackled in order to specifically address the questions
+It should also include an indicative of how the topic is going to be tackled in order to specifically address the questions
-•	It should introduce the central idea of the main purpose of the writing.
+1. It should introduce the central idea of the main purpose of the writing.
-•	Way finding in text: This chapter…1 goes into this
+2. Way finding in text: This chapter…1 goes into this
-•	Way finding goes into this.
+3. Way finding goes into this.
-•	Naming the heading as a question may help you answer it.
+4. Naming the heading as a question may help you answer it.

 ### The Main body

-•	The main body of one or more paragraphs of ideas and arguments, together with illustrated or examples
+1. The main body of one or more paragraphs of ideas and arguments, together with illustrated or examples
-•	The paragraphs are linked in order to connect the ideas
+2. The paragraphs are linked in order to connect the ideas
-•	The purpose of the essay, used be made clear and reader must be able to follow its developments.
+3. The purpose of the essay, used be made clear and reader must be able to follow its developments.

 Flow of information in paragraphs
-•	Paragraphs are usually structured as o	Topic Sentence
-	This is the first sentence and it expresses the main idea o	Supporting sentences
-	Details that expand your main idea o	Concluding sentences
-	A rounding off, possible by summarizing what has been said or drawing a logical conclusion from it.
-The Thesis whisperer https://thesiswhisperer.com/
+Paragraphs are usually structured as: Topic Sentence (This is the first sentence and it expresses the main idea),Supporting sentences (Details that expand your main idea), Concluding sentences (A rounding off, possible by summarizing what has been said or drawing a logical conclusion from it.)

+Check out this link: ***The Thesis whisperer https://thesiswhisperer.com/***

 ### The conclusion
 •	The conclusion includes the writer’s final points